Introduction: Brain Tune E-book

 In the heart of everyday life, beneath restaurant chatter and ambient lights, a quiet tragedy unfolds.
 Etiquette and ritualized obedience guide us through menus that read like scriptures of amnesia — “beef,” “chicken,” “pork,” “fish,” “cheese,” “honey,” “filet mignon,” “foie gras,” “confit de canard,” “castaletta,” “fruits de mer” — each word a spell that erases lives and renames exploitation and harm as nourishment, cuisine, delicacy, prestige, and sustenance.
 Consciousness is dimmed, truth buried beneath appetite, and the soul silenced by seasoning.

 It is in this trance, repeated daily, that we drift into zombie consciousness — awake in motion, asleep in meaning.
 But rituals can be reclaimed.
-A meal can become an act of compassion, a gathering can celebrate liberation rather than exploitation.
+A meal can become an act of compassion, a gathering can celebrate not exploitation but awareness.
+True transformation begins when the mind is tuned away from ritualized obedience and flows in harmony with the rhythm of conscience.

 1-7 The Illusion of Necessity

-The illusion of necessity is one of the most enduring defences of exploitation.
+The illusion of necessity is one of the most enduring masks of domination.
 From childhood, we are told that consuming animals is essential for survival, and that survival depends on domination.
 This narrative is repeated until it feels unquestionable.

 Yet necessity is a mask.
 Beneath it lies choice, and beneath choice lies responsibility.
-History shows that survival has always depended on adaptation, not exploitation.
-Traditions evolve, and progress is defined by challenging inevitability.
+History shows that survival has always depended on adaptation, not domination.
+What once stood as necessity is no longer today, because necessities evolve — and progress is defined by challenging inevitability

 Consider the way societies frame meat as “strength.”
 Athletes are marketed as dependent on animal protein, while milk is advertised as the foundation of childhood growth and strong bones.
 Hunting and killing certain birds or wild animals is framed as essential to “preserve balance,” as if domination were a form of stewardship.
 These claims are not neutral — they are carefully constructed illusions designed to silence ethical questions.